FREQUENTLY ASKED QUESTIONS

 How do you deal with requests?

 Requests are a double edged sword.
 From the sozzled uncle asking if I can play "that song that was on Match of the Day last weekend" to the flurry of bridesmaids demanding "DOLLY PARTON, NEXT SONG!".
 Requests can be a blessing or a curse, so knowing how to politely decline the ones that will kill the vibe, and identifying which are insider dance floor weapons is key here.
 Handling requests can be one of the toughest aspects of being a DJ and experience is vital.
 Fortunately I have well over a decade of it.
 I got you.

 Everybody loves a great band, myself included.
 But it's an extremely common dilemma.
-You need four hours of entertainment but the band is only offering two.
+You need at least four hours of entertainment but the band is only offering two.
 Not only does this create a lull in the middle when everyone is fired up at a peak time, but it also typically leaves you with an hour (or more) at the end after the band has finished.
 Pre-arranged playlists might fill the silence, but how can you be sure that everyone will keep dancing and the party won't just end with a whimper.
 This is exactly where an experienced DJ will pick the songs that specifically compliment the band's set.
 Bands tend to cover the big sing-a-long rock, pop and motown anthems, which is why I will work with them to make sure that the music I play brings a whole fresh new feel and atmosphere to proceedings, giving you the best of both worlds.
-And if the drummer "reckons he can DJ as well", then make sure to verify this beforehand by seeing good evidence they can.
+And if the drummer says he can DJ as well, then make sure to verify this beforehand by seeing good evidence they can.
 I would no more hire a drummer to DJ at my wedding than I would attempt to play the drums at theirs.

 Sounds epic!
 How does the booking process work?
 What are your terms?